jojozhuang/jojozhuang.github.io/_posts/2018-04-05-building-collaborative-real-time-online-editor.md

 > Introduce how to use [Travis CI](https://travis-ci.org) to get build error from GitHub Pages.

+Collaborative Real Time Online Editor and Message. the upper is the online editor the lower is the textbox for messaging.

 ## 1. GitHub Pages & Jekyll

 ng build --prod --aot=false